BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-Mrs. George beautifully conveys her love of nature.
+Ms. George beautifully conveys her love of nature.
 She employs descriptive detail of a profundity that must well up from an equal depth of personal rapture.
 </p>